acadadev/rosrider_doc/04_DRIVERS/README.md

 > <p><strong>Checkpoint ✅</strong></p>
 > Before continuing, run the following test command.
 > ```ros2 topic list```
+>

-**Expected Result**
+> **Expected Result**
-This command should output a version number for the pip3 package.
+> This command should output a version number for the pip3 package.
+>

-**Tip**
+> **Tip**
-<p>Never skip a checkpoint!</p>
+> Never skip a checkpoint!
-<p>If you continue past a test that did not work, you will have further software issues down the line, and they will be more complex to fix.</p>
+> If you continue past a test that did not work, you will have further software issues down the line, and they will be more complex to fix.

 __Installation Instructions__